Skip to Content

 Note

 It may be possible to use other Linux distributions, but these are not currently supported by Jitterbit.
-As each distribution of Linux can vary, the instructions for installing the Private API Gateway on other Linux distributions may be different than described on this page.
+As each distribution of Linux can vary, the instructions for installing the private API gateway on other Linux distributions may be different than described on this page.

-• These are the minimum requirements for hardware and virtual machines for a Private API Gateway:
+• These are the minimum requirements for hardware and virtual machines for a private API gateway:

 • Quad-core processor